patzly/grocy-android/README.md

 Grocy Android is still under development.
 In the next weeks we're going to implement some more features!

-* Disabling of unused features with server config flags
 * Recipes
 * Meal plans
 * Extended product editing